cloudmesh-community/fa18-516-22/project-report/report.md

 #### Deploy S3 Rest Service

 This rest service was meant to provide an abstraction layer that can be used by another rest service.
-This is API provides a simple function to query the contents of an AWS S3 bucket and return the keys to any files that meet a specified file extension type.
+This API provides a simple function to query the contents of an AWS S3 bucket and return the keys to any files that meet a specified file extension type.
 The Swagger specifications for this API are included below.

 ```yaml
 swagger: "2.0"